reinterpretcat/vrp/docs/src/internals/development/testing.md

 ### performance testing
 - libraries
     - criterion
-- can be run using command ..
+- can be run using `cargo bench` command
 - difficult to have results stable
     - no isolation
     - non-determinism